 Once the bamboo has been removed, our operatives will soft-landscape the site, and we will issue a number of monitoring visits and a guarantee.

 Your peace of mind, protected.
-We stand by our bamboo removal work with a comprehensive five-year guarantee.
+We stand by our bamboo removal work with a comprehensive ten-year guarantee.
 If any regrowth occurs, we’ll return and take care of it — ensuring long-term results.